Vanlightly/RabbitTestTool/benchmark/POLICY.md

 }
 ```

-Note that the policy must be applied to a queue group with the name "sharded".
+Note that the policy must be applied to a queue with the prefix value of "sharded".

 ## Federation